ygorg/legal-masking/README.md

 # Language Model Adaptation to Specialized Domains through Selective Masking based on Genre and Topical Characteristics

+Recent advances in pre-trained language modeling have facilitated significant progress across various natural language processing (NLP) tasks.
+Word masking during model training constitutes a pivotal component of language modeling in architectures like BERT.
+However, the prevalent method of word masking relies on random selection, potentially disregarding domain-specific linguistic attributes.
+In this article, we introduce an innovative masking approach leveraging genre and topicality information to tailor language models to specialized domains.
+Our method incorporates a ranking process that prioritizes words based on their significance, subsequently guiding the masking procedure.
+Experiments conducted using continual pre-training within the legal domain have underscored the efficacy of our approach on the LegalGLUE benchmark in the English language.
+Pre-trained language models and code are freely available for use.

-Instead of randomly masking words for the MLM (maked language modeling) objective in BERT-like models, we mask "important" words for the domain (terms), document (keywords), genre (meta-discourse).
+%Instead of randomly masking words for the MLM (maked language modeling) objective in BERT-like models, we mask "important" words for the domain (terms), document (keywords), genre (meta-%discourse).

 ```python
 # Download all datasets in a cache then put them in the remote location